anw1986/Word-Guess-Game/README.md

                 alert("letter already exist");
 ```

 Also an array object was created to incoporate multiple data points for the country.
-However, the use of functions and object methods is limited
+However, the use of functions and object methods is limited.
+The reset button is a place holder for now, but will be coded the in the future iterations

 ```
 var countryFacts = [{